mongodb/genny/docs/using.md

 This will create new Actor .cpp and .h files, an example workload yaml, as well as Actor integration tests, all with inline comments guiding you through the Actor creation process.
 You might want to take a look at [Developing Genny](./developing.md) and the [Contribution Guidelines](../CONTRIBUTING.md).

-It is encouraged to make new Actors as general as possible, for reuse among workloads.
-No need to loop TIPS into a PR when developing an Actor, unless you'd just prefer a second look.
-Actor authors own their Actors.
+If your configuration wants to use logic, ifs, or anything beyond simple or existing commands in a loop, then consider writing your own Actor.
+It doesn't need to be super general or even super well-tested or refactored.
+Genny is open to submissions and you own whatever Actor you write.
+No need to loop TIPS in to your custom actor's PR unless you'd just like a second look.

 <a id="org3aaae9e"></a>